sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

-{: .note }
+{: .warning }
 pfSense is going to be the default gateway and firewall for our home lab.
 The pfSense VM should be the first VM that is booted.
 Once the pfSense VM up other VMs in the lab can be launched.

 ### Downloading pfSense